btcpayserver/btcpayserver-doc/docs/ReverseProxyToTor.md

 REMOTE_PORT=80
 ```

-Ceate a symlink in `/etc/systemd/system/multi-user.target.wants` to enable the service and start it:
+Create a symlink in `/etc/systemd/system/multi-user.target.wants` to enable the service and start it:

 ```bash
 # enable